 Universities should use their social platforms to empathize with marginalized communities and show solidarity in the fight against injustice.
 This is not a week- or month-long campaign.
 Dig in for the long haul.
 Broadcast the change you want to create with the people in your university community who will be carrying the torch forward.

 All plans you set for the fall semester have to remain fluid.
 Students, parents and community members understand that.
 They also have invested considerable amounts in your institution and want to be kept in the loop.

 It’s okay to say that things might change and you’re still gathering information, but providing regular updates about your preparation keeps your followers updated and engaged.

-Setting up a designated COVID-19 response page that houses all related resources is an easy way to centralize all key documents in a single easy-to-access place.
+Setting up a designated response page that houses all related resources and important updates is an easy way to centralize all key documents in a single easy-to-access place.

 Embedding a social media aggregator that includes real-time updates from your social media ensures that the latest announcements are always current on your website.

 As long as you’re transparent and honest about your plans, people aren’t going to condemn you for sharing information that changes later.